MehdiK/www.mehdi-khalili.com/src/documents/posts/2013-11-10-humanizer-v1.html.md

  > No dehumanization for dates as the human friendly date is not reversible

-##Humanizer TimeSpan
+##Humanize TimeSpan
-You can call `Humanizes` on a `TimeSpan` to a get human friendly representation for it:
+You can call `Humanize` on a `TimeSpan` to a get human friendly representation for it:

 ```C#
 TimeSpan.FromMilliseconds(1).Humanize() => "1 millisecond"